ka-til/P-ONE_NuTau/README.md

 - step_3_makeHits_pone.py - This takes information about the DOM( DOM acceptance and angular acceptance) used and area of the DOM to calculate the probability of registering a hit given a photon.
 Used the properties of IceCube mDOM.
 The properties of the mDOM are defined in MCPEConverter.py
 - step_4_addNoise.py - Inject noise using the I3Module NoiseGenerator.py .
 Took the noise from the STRAW data and injected it directly into the simulation.
 - step_5_makeRecoPulses.py - Here in the final step photoelectrons are converted into recopulses.
 Here hits within 3ns are merged.
 RecoPulseGenerator.py is used to generate the pulses.
+- SimFuncs.py - helper functions to simulate the hits, noise and recopulses.
+- .sh, .submit - these scripts can be used in Illume to generate multiple simulation files.

+## TimeResiduals

+Codes for plotting the time residuals to verify the properties of the water in simulation against the properties of cascadia basin.

 ## definingDOMs

 Scripts used to find the double peak signature using the center of gravity.

-## TimeResiduals

-Codes for plotting the time residuals to verify the properties of the water in simulation against the properties of cascadia basin.
+expGauss - exponentially modified gaussian
+BiGauss - bifurcated gaussian